DS 3 Crossback E-TENSE interior & comfort

 Equipment, options & accessories

 The DS 3 E-TENSE is available in three of the standard car’s four trim levels.
 Performance Line gives the car a sportier look, including unique 17-inch wheels, tinted windows and dark trim.
-Prestige cars get leather seats and a three-year subscription to DS’s range of connected services, while Ultra Prestige brings that larger screen, a head-up display, matrix LED lights, 18-inch wheels and those super-comfortable watch-strap-style leather seats.
+Prestige cars get leather seats and a three-year subscription to DS’ connected services, while Ultra Prestige brings that larger screen, a head-up display, matrix LED lights, 18-inch wheels and those super-comfortable leather seats.

 But at almost £36,000 – after the government’s plug-in car grant has been applied – the Ultra Prestige does look quite pricey.
-Especially when you consider how well built the latest Kia and Hyundai products feel.
-Spend just a few thousand pounds more, and you’re looking at Tesla Model 3 money.
+Especially when you consider how well built the latest Kia and Hyundai cars feel.
+Spend just a few thousand pounds more, and you’re in Tesla Model 3 territory.

 Infotainment, apps & sat nav

-All DS 3s come ready to roll with Apple CarPlay and Android Auto, although more basic versions make do with a smaller seven-inch touchscreen.
-For the larger 10-inch screen, you need to opt for the flagship Ultra Prestige model, but beware, these cars are very expensive.
+All DS 3s come ready to roll with Apple CarPlay and Android Auto smartphone connectivity, although more basic versions make do with a smaller seven-inch touchscreen.
+For the 10-inch screen, you need to opt for the flagship Ultra Prestige model, but beware, this car is very expensive.

-Admittedly, no matter which version you go for, the infotainment system and a reliance on touch-sensitive buttons to control many of the car’s functions can be frustrating.
+Admittedly, no matter which version you go for, the infotainment system and a reliance on touch-sensitive buttons to control many functions can be frustrating.
 The diamond-shaped switches aren’t the most responsive, although everything is clearly labelled and the system is easy to navigate.

 In This Review